rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 {% endhighlight %}

 ````
-If 640 persons plan to watch the footbalL games over 1000 surveyed persons,
+If 640 persons plan to watch the football games over 1000 surveyed persons,
 then the percentage is 64.0%
 ````